croquet/croquet/historic/sdk/tutorials/0_2_writing_a_croquet_app.md

 5. Pass a reference to the model to the view in its constructor
 6. Create a main event loop and begin executing

-The main loop runs each time the window performs an animation update—usually 60 times per second.
+The main loop runs each time the window performs an animation update — commonly, 60 times per second.
 On each iteration of the main loop, it will first process all pending events in the model, then process all pending events in the view, then call {@link View#render}.

 **Note that the code in your model's `init()` routine only runs the first time the application launches.** If another user joins a session that's in progress, they will load the most recent snapshot of model state.
 The same is true if you quit a session and rejoin it later.